-A complete list of sensors is found in Table 7-15.
+A complete list of sensors is found in Table 7-16.
 They are arranged in approximate order from the infeed to outfeed side of the machine (facing the machine).
 Photos are shown on subsequent pages.

-Table 7-15: List of Infeed Rail Sensors
+Table 7-16: List of Infeed Rail Sensors

 Sensor Name Description See Load Arm Up Indicates when the load arms are up so lumber feed system will not advance.
-Figure 7-71 Load Arm Down Indicates when the load arms are down so lumber feed system will advance.
-Figure 7-71 Board Sensor (Load Arms) Indicates that lumber is located at a position where the load arms will raise it on the next up movement.
-Figure 7-71 Gripper Obstruction Detects material that has fallen behind the gripper and stops gripper movement to prevent potential collisions Figure 7-71 Gripper Home Determines the position of the gripper during the homing process.
-Figure 7-71 Gripper Unclamped Indicates the gripper is not clamped.
-Figure 7-71 Board Slip Indicates if the board is tight against the gripper face.
-Figure 7-71 Leading Edge Receiver Works with the emitter sensor to determine the location of the leading edge of the board which is used in the board length measurement process.
-Figure 7-71 Leading Edge Emitter See Leading Edge Receiver description.
-Figure 7-71 Top Clamp Ski Sensor Indicates the top clamp is clamped on a board.
-Figure 7-72 Top Clamp Clamped (EP/TC Bottom) Indicates when the top clamp is fully clamped meaning there is no board present.
-Figure 7-72 Top Clamp Unclamped (EP/ TC Top) Indicates when the top clamp on the infeed side of saw is up.
-Figure 7-72 Side Clamp Unclamped Indicates when the side clamp on the infeed side of saw is open.
-Figure 7-72 Elevation home Determines the position of the elevation during the homing process.
-Figure 7-72
+Figure 7-74 Load Arm Down Indicates when the load arms are down so lumber feed system will advance.
+Figure 7-74 Board Sensor (Load Arms) Indicates that lumber is located at a position where the load arms will raise it on the next up movement.
+Figure 7-74 Gripper Home Determines the position of the gripper during the homing process.
+Figure 7-74 Gripper Unclamped Indicates the gripper is not clamped.
+Figure 7-74 Board Slip Indicates if the board is tight against the gripper face.
+Figure 7-74 Leading Edge Receiver Works with the emitter sensor to determine the location of the leading edge of the board which is used in the board length measurement process.
+Figure 7-74 Leading Edge Emitter See Leading Edge Receiver description.
+Figure 7-74 Top Clamp Ski Sensor Indicates the top clamp is clamped on a board.
+Figure 7-75 Top Clamp Clamped (EP/TC Bottom) Indicates when the top clamp is fully clamped meaning there is no board present.
+Figure 7-75 Top Clamp Unclamped (EP/ TC Top) Indicates when the top clamp on the infeed side of saw is up.
+Figure 7-75 Side Clamp Unclamped Indicates when the side clamp on the infeed side of saw is open.
+Figure 7-75 Elevation home Determines the position of the elevation during the homing process.
+Figure 7-75 Stroke home Determines the position of the stroke during the homing process and that the saw is in a retracted position.
+Figure 7-75

-BLADE II SAW: MAINTENANCE
+BLADE SAW: MAINTENANCE